vadimgoremykin/absolute-model-data-fit/README.md

 <pre>
 test_stage1.pl (v.
 1.0) script calculates:

+-"A" value, the default GGg-based test statistic for substitution model fit ("Tvalue_Ade" in the output file),
+-Full Gelfand-Ghosh statistic, an alternative estimator of substitution model fit ("Tvalue_Aal" in the output file)
+-"B" value, the test statistic for evolutionary model fit
--TTC value                          ("Tvalue_TTC" in the output file), -Default GGg-based component of TC1 ("Tvalue_GGg" in the output file), -Full Gelfand-Ghosh statistic       ("Tvalue_GGf" in the output file) for the test of absolute model-data fit (Goremykin (2019)).
+("Tvalue_Bvl" in the output file), for the test of absolute model-data fit (Goremykin (2019)).

 command line synopsis: